 A bachelor's degree or its equivalent from a recognized institution of higher education is required of applicants to the School of Management and Labor Relations.
 Normally, an average of B or better in previous academic work is expected.
 Additional evidence of potential for graduate study is demonstrated by scores on the Graduate Record Examination General Test (or the Graduate Management Admission Test) and by letters of recommendation, which are required for all programs.
-Admission is competitive; some applicants who meet or surpass minimum requirements may be denied acceptance.
-Admission is recommended by the faculty of the graduate program to which the individual applies and must be approved by the Dean of the School of Management and Labor Relations or a representative.
+Admission is recommended by the faculty of the graduate program to which the individual applies and must be approved by the dean of the School of Management and Labor Relations or a representative.
+M.H.R.M. and M.L.E.R. programs have a rolling admission policy.
+Admission decisions are made by judgment, not formula, but successful applicants are expected to achieve competitive grades and scores and provide letters of recommendation that indicate potential for graduate study.